kaczmar2/pihole-cloudflared-doh/README.md

 docker compose up -d
 ```

-## Step 5: Verify cloudflared is Working
+## Step 5: Verify cloudflared Is Working

 To confirm cloudflared is resolving queries correctly, run the following
 commands **in the pihole container**: